-It is possible to travel to the Olympics in with your children using in printable Olympic passport.
-They won’t really get to travel to the Olympic host site using the printable Olympic passport.
-They will get to learn about what a passport looks like, review basic facts about themselves and learn a little bit about host country while they fill it out.
-This Olympics for kids activity will make them feel more apart of the event.
+It is possible to travel to the Olympics with your children using this printable Olympic passport.
+They won’t get to travel to the Olympic host site using the printable Olympic passport.
+They will learn about what a passport looks like, review basic facts about themselves, and learn a little bit about the host country as they fill it out.
+This Olympics for Kids activity will make them feel more a part of the event.

 There is a spot for you to glue or tape a picture of each child in their passport.
 You could also have them draw a picture of themselves if you like.

-What could you use the Olympics for kids passport for?
+What could you use the Olympics for a kid’s passport for?

 - Pass out the passports when you are going to view part of an event on T.V.
 It could be like a ticket to view the event.